PULdischo/ficherito/docs/index.md

-# Flatfish
+# Ficherito

-**Transform historical document images into searchable, browsable collections.**
+**Transform historical document images into searchable, browsable, editable collections.**

-Flatfish is a command-line tool designed for historians, archivists, librarians, and researchers who work with handwritten historical documents.
-It automates the process of extracting text from document images, identifying people, places, and dates, generating AI-powered summaries, and building beautiful static websites to share your collections.
+Ficherito is a command-line tool designed for historians, archivists, librarians, and researchers who work with handwritten historical documents.
+It automates the process of extracting text from document images, identifying people, places, and dates, translating transcriptions, and building a searchable static website — editable afterward by collaborators through a browser, no git required.

 ---

-## What can Flatfish do?
+## What can Ficherito do?

 ### 📜 Text Extraction
-Extract handwritten text from document images using state-of-the-art AI models.
-Flatfish preserves original spelling while cleaning up OCR errors.
+Extract handwritten text from document images using vision-language AI models.
+Ficherito preserves original spelling while cleaning up OCR errors.

 ### 🏷️ Entity Recognition
 Automatically identify people, places, dates, organizations, and more.
-Each entity includes contextual descriptions explaining its role in the document.
+Each entity includes a contextual description explaining its role in the document.

 ### 🌍 Translation
 Translate transcriptions to any language using Google Translate.
 Perfect for making multilingual archives accessible to wider audiences.

-### 📊 AI Summaries
-Generate timelines, track changes across documents, and discover research questions you might not have considered.

-### 🌐 Static Websites
+### 🔎 Editable Static Websites
-Build searchable, password-protected websites to share your document collections with collaborators or the public.
+Build a searchable, password-protected website (Eleventy + Pagefind) to share your document collection — editable afterward via Sveltia CMS and deployable to GitHub Pages.

 ---

 ## Who is this for?

-Flatfish is designed for:
+Ficherito is designed for:

 - **Historians** working with archival collections
 - **Archivists** processing and describing collections